By: Sarah Stone

 But with each story I read, I feel a little bit of a pull to keep up, to stay relevant and interesting in a sea of travelers who can’t wait to write about their awesome experiences around the world.
 I have a bit more vacation guilt with every trip I don’t plan in detail.

 When I say throwaway vacation, I don’t mean it was a waste of my time.
 But it would be a waste of yours to read about it.
 I spent six days in Puerto Rico a few years ago and summed it up in the first paragraph of this article.
-I spent five days in Rome, and you can just read a guidebook to get an idea of what I did.
+I spent five days in Rome, and you can just read a guidebook to get an idea of what I did (or you can read the article my mum wrote, encouraging you to spend Christmas in Italy).

 What is one to do when she takes an island trip and does absolutely nothing the whole time?
 These throwaway vacations were incredible for me—I went to Puerto Rico at a low point, when my boyfriend and I were about to break up and I’d just cancelled a trip to Peru to plan a conference at work that was…cancelled anyway.
-Sitting on the beach and doing nothing was exactly what I needed right then.
+Sitting on the beach and doing nothing, or sitting in my hotel room and writing late at night with the window open was exactly what I needed right then.
 It’s not an adventure story, and I wouldn’t classify it as luxury travel either.

-For my “throwaway vacation” series, you won’t find lists of awesome restaurants, tours, or even a review of the hotel or hostel I stayed in.
+For my “throwaway vacation” articles, you won’t find lists of awesome restaurants, tours, or even a review of the hotel or hostel I stayed in.
 But you will find a few stories from the perspective of why rather than what, which I hope will still be just as good in the end.
-And yes, I will continue to have just a little bit of vacation guilt around them, but maybe the rest of y’all won’t feel so bad either if you sleep in one day or you miss the Van Gogh Museum or the Changing of the Guards or whatever other must-see thing you’ve planned.
+And yes, I will continue to have just a little bit of vacation guilt around them, but maybe you won’t feel so bad either if you sleep in one day or you miss the Van Gogh Museum or the Changing of the Guards or whatever other must-see thing you’ve planned.
 Happy travels!